- What every physician needs to know:

 An increase in frequency of cutaneous squamous cell carcinoma (cuSCC) with BRAF inhibitors is likely due to their ability to enhance activation of the wild type (WT) RAF molecules, especially in the setting of upstream activation primarily through RAS.
-WT BRAF melanomas might undergo accelerated growth through this same mechanism.
+BRAF wild type melanomas might undergo accelerated growth through this same mechanism.

 Follow-up surveillance and therapy/management of recurrences.